Fright Night (2011 film): Plot

 Peter refuses to help Charley and reveals that both of his parents were killed by a vampire (later revealed to be Jerry himself).
 He does, however, give Charley a stake blessed by Saint Michael that will kill Jerry and turn all of his victims back into humans.
 Charley goes to Jerry's house, where Peter decides to join him after all.

 They are led into Jerry's basement, where they are attacked by many of Jerry's victims, including Amy.
 Charley confronts Amy and she explains how they can be with each other forever.
 Just as she is about to bite Charley, he stabs her, intentionally missing her heart, and then escaping.
 Meanwhile, Peter is ambushed by Jerry and many of his victims.
 Peter is able to kill a few before his weapon backfires.
 Charley returns to the basement, only to see Peter being fed on by the remaining vampires.
 He decides to shoot holes in the roof, from which sunlight shines in and kills them.
 The patch of sunlight guards both Charley and Peter from the vampires who had not been destroyed.
 Jerry appears, explaining that Charley's quest is, in fact, over.
 Charley, having outfitted himself in a flame-retardant suit, has Peter light him on fire and tackles Jerry just as Amy is feeding on him.
 A struggle between the two ensues while the other vampires watch.
 Peter assists him by shooting another hole in the floor above to allow more sunlight in.
 This burns Jerry, and Peter tosses Charley the stake he had dropped.
 Charley quickly stabs Jerry in his visible heart, killing him, and returning his victims to their human form.
-Afterwards, Charley's mother recovers in the hospital and goes to shop for a new house as Charley and Amy have sex in Peter's penthouse.
+Afterwards, Jane recovers and goes to shop for a new house, as Charley and Amy have sex in Peter's penthouse.